Manaswini1832/subsorb/README.md

 - [x] Fetch channels related to collections from db
   - [x] Parse the channel data to get channel name, description, url
   - [x] Display channel info in Channel card UI component
-- [x] User adds a url to channel on form
+- [x] User adds a url to channel on formr
   - [x] regex to get channelHandle
   - [x] POST to collec-chans